cungquang/LED-Ligth-Detector/README.md

 ## Project Description

-The main purpose of this application is simulating the process of LED light Dip Detector.
+The primary objective of this application is to simulate the operation of an LED Light Dip Detector.
+Key features include:

+- Definition of a "Dip":
-- A "Dip" is when the light level drops below a threshold light value (0.1V below the current average light level):
+  - A "Dip" occurs when the light level drops below a threshold value, specifically 0.1V below the current average light level.
-  - A "Dip" can be detected when the voltage is 0.1V or more away from the current average light level.
+  - Detection of a "Dip" requires a voltage difference of 0.1V or more from the current average light level.
-  - Another "Dip" cannot be detected until the light level return above the threshold (use hyteresis 0.03V to prevent the noise to re-trigger incorrectly)
+  - To prevent incorrect re-triggering due to noise, a hysteresis of 0.03V is applied, ensuring that another "Dip" cannot be detected until the light level returns above the threshold.
+- Display Functionality:
-- The application display the number of dips are detected within 1 second (sampling batch), and display on (14 segments) 2 digits on BeagleBone (Single-board computer developed by Texas Instruments - featured an ARM-based microprocessor)
+  - The application displays the number of dips detected within a 1-second sampling batch.
+  - The display utilizes 14-segment digits and is presented on the BeagleBone, a single-board computer developed by Texas Instruments, featuring an ARM-based microprocessor.
+- Communication Interface:
+  - The simulator allows communication with client devices via UDP messaging.
-- Any clients device can contact the simulator to retrieve number of dips, historical (sampling) data, and sampling batch size of previous second via sending UDP message.
+  - Clients can retrieve information such as the number of dips detected, historical sampling data, and the sampling batch size from the previous second.

 This multi-threading application is designed to manage various tasks related to light detection and display on the BeagleBone platform.
 It consists of several major threads:
 1. Shutdown Thread: Manages the orderly shutdown of the program once all other threads have completed their operations.